centralhardware/telegram_bot_alive_checker/README.md

 ## telegram bot alive checker

-this is simple web server that allow you to check that your bot is alive
+this is simple web server that allow to send some text to a any telegram chat

-script send /ping command to bot and check that answer is pong after response with 200 if all ok otherwise 400

 environment variable:
 - API_ID